Is Marketing Automation different than Email Marketing Automation?

 Marketing Automation is not a tool.
 It is a concept which refers to automating certain repetitive marketing tasks.
-A software or tool that offers the features to automate these tasks is called as a marketing automation tool.
+Software or tool that offers the features to automate these tasks is called as a marketing automation tool.
 It helps in automating lead capturing, nurturing via email marketing, and increasing conversions.
-Its functionality is based on customer-behaviour, while email marketing is more about sending out emails.
+Its functionality is based on customer-behavior, while email marketing is more about sending out emails.
 To sum it up, personalization is absent in email marketing if an automation tool is not being used.

 But isn’t Marketing Automation Tool more costly?

 Yes.
 Most definitely it is costlier than a simple email marketing tool.
 But wouldn’t it be great if you can offer right email content to the right customers at the right time?
 Marketing automation system offers personalized lead nurturing and multi-channel marketing, which is worth the extra cost.

 So far so good.
 So is email marketing automation not same as email marketing?

 When you add automation features like autoresponders, drip email sequences, and create different list segmentation, it is termed as email marketing automation.
 An email marketing tool lets you track email opens, lead engagement on website, bounce rates, and email campaign performance.
 It helps in list building.

 Okay.
 But isn’t that what marketing automation was supposedly doing?
 Then how is email marketing automation different from marketing automation?

 Let’s take a pause.
 Before you get confused and jumbled up, let’s get a few things straight.